NStrellaHMQ/ai-brand-guide/src/brand-core.md

 ---

 ## 5. BRAND VOICE & LOGO
-- **Clarity:** Every visual must be "clutter-free."
-If an element doesn't add value, remove it.
-- **Professionalism:** Avoid "cutesy" or overly "friendly" AI tropes.
-Stay sleek and tech-forward.
 - **Logo Integrity:** Never alter the HiveMQ logo; use provided assets only.
 - **Clear Space:** Maintain a "safe zone" around the logo equal to the height of the 'H' in HiveMQ.